Does a POA Need to Be Notarized? Understanding State Requirements

 Special POA

-A Special POA, also known as Limited POA, grants authority to an agent for specific tasks or a defined period.
+A Special POA, also known as a Limited POA, grants authority to an agent for specific tasks or a defined period.
 This type is ideal when the principal needs someone to handle particular responsibilities like selling a property, managing a specific investment, or completing a single business transaction.
 Unlike the General POA, the Special POA’s scope is limited to the outlined duties, ensuring that the agent’s powers do not extend beyond the specified tasks.

 Different POA types cater to varying needs, ensuring that principals can appoint agents judiciously based on the scope and duration of authority required.